 When No. 6 oil was burned, past emissions testing and CEMS results have shown that CSF boilers 5, 6, and 7 cannot meet the new lower NOx RACT standards; therefore, BNL uses an approved system averaging plan to demonstrate compliance in quarterly reports submitted to NYSDEC.
-This plan is accomplished with a NOx ledger, where NOx rate credits accumulated during quarterly periods when natural gas is burned at levels below the NOx RACT limits offset ledger debits that occur when Boilers 5, 6, and 7 burn oil.
+This plan utilizes a NOx ledger, where NOx rate credits accumulated during quarterly periods when natural gas is burned at levels below the NOx RACT limits offset ledger debits that occur when Boilers 5, 6, and 7 burn oil.
 The ledger must show that the actual NOx weighted average emission rate of operating boilers is less than the Subpart 227-2 permissible NOx weighted average rate for the quarter.
-The actual weighted average emission rates for operating boilers in the first, second, third, and fourth quarters, respectively, were 0.079, 0.088, 0.078, and 0.102 lbs/MMB-tu, while the corresponding permissible weighted average emissions rate for all four quarters was 0.150 lbs/MMBtu.
+The actual weighted average emission rates for operating boilers in the first, second, third, and fourth quarters, respectively, were 0.081, 0.083, 0.087, and 0.085 lbs/MMBtu, while the corresponding permissible weighted average emissions rate for all four quarters was 0.150 lbs/MMBtu.

-In 2018, there were 21 recorded excess opacity measurements.
-Thirteen were due to blizzard-like conditions that obstructed the Boiler 7 transmissometer light path; three were due to unsuccessful attempts to start-up Boiler 7 on No. 6 oil; one was due to unknown causes; and four excess opacity readings occurred during quarterly quality assurance tests of the Boiler 6 and 7 opacity monitors.
+In 2019, there were five recorded excess opacity measurements.
+Three recorded readings on January 23 were due to the start-up and shutdown of Boiler 6 in preparation for periodic emissions tests conducted later that day, and two Boiler 6 excess opacity readings on December 30 were due to unknown causes.
 While there are no regulatory requirements to continuously monitor opacity for Boilers 1A and 5, surveillance monitoring of visible stack emissions is a condition of BNL's Title V operating permit.
 Daily observations of stack gases recorded by CSF personnel throughout the year showed no visible emissions on days when the boilers were operated.